PokeMichele/SpineGTK/README.md

         ```
         xhost + local:
         ```
+        NOTE: On Windows and MacOS you may have to install an XServer Software like VcXsrv, Xming (For Windows) or XQuartz (For MacOS) and get the WSL/XServer IP Address using 'ipconfig'
      - Run it with the following Command:
         ```
         docker run --network=host --env DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -it pokemichele/spinegtk:v1
         ```
+        or [On Windows]
+        ```
+        docker run --network=host --env DISPLAY=x.x.x.x:0.0 -it pokemichele/spinegtk:v1
+        ```
+        (Replace x.x.x.x with your WSL/XServer IP Address)
         NOTE: You can change some parameters based on your host machine

         NOTE: You may have to pass Game Files through Docker to see them inside the FileSystem